Fed Up! K. Michelle Says She’s SUING Maino For Slanderous Vagina Remarks, Claims He “Beats Women”

 What right do you have to consistently get on all of your platforms and try to down somebody who tried to have your back.
 Who was your friend?
 Just so you can get off on a mix — not even an album, a mixtape!
 I am taking you to court for defamation because you do not know me like that.
 You know you did not sleep with me.”

-Kimberly’s comments were recorded from her ClubHouse chat, and the audio was shared by OnSite.
+Kimberly’s comments were recorded from her Clubhouse chat, and the audio was shared by OnSite.
 Hit play to hear how she reacted when Maino attempted to enter her curated conversation about him.

 There is no audio as of yet with K. explaining why she believes Maino allegedly “beats women”, but the title of her chat room makes the claim.

 Just two months ago, Maino appeared on his own podcast called “Kitchen Talk” where he brought up a scenario with a popular R&B singer he had a sexual encounter with and he claims he smelled a foul odor.
-This topic seems to be referring to a story he told about sleeping with K. Michelle on The Breakfast Club four years ago where he claimed the “V.S.O.P” singer has some issues downstairs.
+This topic seems to be referring to a story he told about sleeping with K. Michelle on The Breakfast Club four years ago where he claimed the “V.S.O.P” singer had some issues downstairs.

 Weeks after that TBC interview, K. Michelle addressed the rumors with Angela Yee.